uva-slpl/nlp2/index.md

 ## Discussion sessions

-A group (no more than 3 students) selects a paper to be discussed.
+A group (typically about 2-3 students) selects a paper to be discussed.
 Then

 1. Everyone reads the chosen paper before the session
-2. The selected group gives a talk (up to 30 minutes) presenting the work to the rest of the class: you can decide how to organise your talk (whether everyone presents, or just one presents is entirely up to you)
+2. The selected group gives a 20 minutes talk presenting the work to the rest of the class: you can decide how to organise your talk (whether everyone presents, or just one presents is entirely up to you)
-3. Everyone participates in a discussion
+3. Everyone participates in an open discussion for about 10-15 minutes
-4. Everyone (including the team members) submit a short piece of writing (typically a page) about the paper/talk.
-In this "report" you should summarise the paper (e.g. challenge, technical contributions) and you can also be critical (e.g. about assumptions, experimental setup, conclusions).
-Ideally, you wil prepare this report before the actual discussion, but obviously the discussion itself might contribute to your understanding of the paper.
-Thus, you can submit your report until midnight after the discussion.

 # Projects

-There will be a large project with three milestones: students work in groups (2 to 3 members).
+We will have 3 project assignments: students work in groups (2 to 4 members).
+Projects will be assessed on the basis of technical reports and ipython notebooks.

 # Grades